 Your doctor will likely recommend that you do not take Tavalisse while you’re pregnant.
-If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while taking Tavalisse.
+If you’re planning a pregnancy or you or your partner can become pregnant, talk with your doctor about your birth control needs while taking Tavalisse.

 For more information about taking Tavalisse during pregnancy, see the “Tavalisse and pregnancy” section above.

 For females taking Tavalisse.
 If you’re a female* and can become pregnant, you should use an effective form of birth control while taking Tavalisse.
 You should continue to use it for at least 1 month after your final dose.

 For males taking Tavalisse.
 The manufacturer of Tavalisse has not provided birth control recommendations for males* taking the drug.
 If you’re a male taking Tavalisse and your sexual partner can become pregnant, talk with your doctor about your birth control needs.

 * Sex and gender exist on spectrums.
 Use of the terms “male” and “female” in this article refers to sex assigned at birth.